C# Attributes — The Reflection Caching Gap Killing Your RPS

 Attributes solve a specific problem: how do you attach extra information to a piece of code — a method, a class, a property — without changing its logic or signature?
 Before attributes, you'd need conventions, separate config files, or mountains of if-statements.
 Attributes let you declare intent right next to the code it describes, and then read that intent at runtime using reflection or at compile time using Roslyn analyzers.

-By the end of this article you'll understand exactly what attributes are and how the CLR handles them, how to read them at runtime using reflection, how to write your own custom attributes for real use cases like validation or logging, and the gotchas that trip up even experienced developers.
+By the end you'll understand exactly what attributes are and how the CLR handles them, how to read them at runtime using reflection, how to write your own custom attributes for real use cases like validation or logging, and the gotchas that trip up even experienced developers.
 You'll go from copy-pasting [JsonIgnore] to knowing precisely why it does what it does.

 What Attributes Actually Are Under the Hood